drejohnson/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+  They are used for securely transmitting information server and client

 - [ ] What steps can you take in your web apps to keep your data secure?

+  Using JWT's to securely transmit user credentials between client and server.
+JWT's should never contain sensitive information like passowrds.

 - [ ] Describe how web servers work.

+  Web servers can be described in two ways 1.
+A physical computer (server) that connects to the internet and stores the code for different websites to be shared across the world at all times.
+2. Software used to “serve” web pages it retrieves from your project code to users upon request.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  CREATE, READ, UPDATE, DELETE

 ## Project Set Up